 North Koreans have been found to be smaller than their Southern counterparts by as much as 8cm due to poor diets.
 Our guides are the same height as me, but in the countryside, people look dwarfed by the weight of their existence and the lack of opportunities.
 It is clear that the guides are chosen by their social class and their appearance.
 They are good looking, educated, immaculately dressed and coming from the highest class: their parents are doctors, army officers and teachers.
 I can’t help but notice that our female guide is constantly fixing her hair and make-up, every time we get back on the car.

 The summer is in full swing during our visit and, although it is Monday, we drive past a popular river on our way to the border with the South.
+You could have mistaken it for a river just outside Seoul on a hot day.
 The Colonel that is escorting us and who will be our guide at the border, smilingly points at the dozens of villagers taking a dip in the river waters.
 Colorful umbrellas, makeshift tents made of plastic pieces hanging from wooden sticks provide shade to the less fortunate and everyone is wearing the democratizing swimming costume that comes in just three colors.
 Children and adults are playing in the grassy shallow waters, others are washing their clothes.
 It is a lively and commonplace scene, we could be anywhere, but we are decidedly in North Korea.
 There are no cars in front or behind us and the ever-present white washed houses pop up in the background.
 The water is muddy and I am certain the Great Leader would not want the tourists to see such sights.
 Most tourists go to the DMZ but do not venture this far into the countryside to climb up a hill and look down into the South Korean Army posts and the concrete wall erected to separate the two countries.

 Despite the hardship and the obvious lack of basic items villagers smile more, they interact more with each other, they seem to be more connected, with a larger soul.
 They have replaced the formal shirts for singlets and open shirts and are less concerned about getting a tan, their browned faces to the sun, save for the commonplace hats that look like they are used to protect from the heat rather than to maintain a whiter tone.